opensearch-project/documentation-website/_monitoring-your-cluster/pa/index.md

 Performance Analyzer is an agent and REST API that allows you to query numerous performance metrics for your cluster, including aggregations of those metrics.

-The Performance Analyzer plugin is installed by default in OpenSearch version 2.0 and higher.
+The Performance Analyzer plugin is installed by default in OpenSearch version 2.0 and later.
 If you want to use OpenSearch 2.0 or later with Performance Analyzer disabled, see [Disable Performance Analyzer](#disable-performance-analyzer).
 {: .note }

 ## Prerequisites